infews/markwilliams_eulogy/README.md

 I think Mark and I first met at a Writers’ Club meeting, his high school freshman year, my sophomore.
-I was trying on different clubs and this group of folks, including Miranda, seemed like a good one.
+I was trying on different clubs and this group of folks, which included Miranda, seemed like a good one.

 I wasn’t really writing much and the club didn’t meet very often.
 I mean, we got the yearbook photo and the college application mention.
 What more did we need?